abowhill/first_app/README.md

 Website Planning
 ----------------

-Here are some [website usability guidelines] (https://docs.google.com/viewer?url=http://www.usabilitynet.org/papers/useofguidelines.pdf)
-Here is the sketchy on that subject:
+Here are some [website usability guidelines] (https://docs.google.com/viewer?url=http://www.usabilitynet.org/papers/useofguidelines.pdf) and some sketchy on the subject:

 * design goals and benefits
 * the conditions under which the guideline should be applied
 * the precise nature of the proposed solution
 * any procedure which must be followed to apply the guidelines

-We got your [basic usability] (http://www.usabilitynet.org/management/basics.htm), some [usability standards] (https://docs.google.com/viewer?url=http://www.usabilitynet.org/trump/documents/Usability_standards.ppt.pdf), a [roundup of mockup tools] (http://speckyboy.com/2009/11/23/a-collection-of-useful-web-design-wireframing-resources/), and more [general usability resources] (http://www.usabilitynet.org/trump/index.htm)
+We also got your [basic usability stuff] (http://www.usabilitynet.org/management/basics.htm), some [usability standards] (https://docs.google.com/viewer?url=http://www.usabilitynet.org/trump/documents/Usability_standards.ppt.pdf), a [roundup of mockup tools] (http://speckyboy.com/2009/11/23/a-collection-of-useful-web-design-wireframing-resources/), and more [general usability resources] (http://www.usabilitynet.org/trump/index.htm)

 Databases in Rails
 ------------------